digital-land/design-history/app/posts/brownfield-land-validator.md

 ## What did we learn?

-We learned:

-* Users did not engage with strict validation errors when their data was checked against the standard.
+### Users did not engage with strict validation errors

+Initial versions of this prototype validated the the user's data against the standard and then presented the user with a report of all the errors and omissions.
+Users did not respond well to this type of feedback, especially users who were not data experts.

-* Users respond well when their data is 'played back' to them.
-Showing their data and presenting facts and information we gleaned from it, resulted in a better more proactive reponse from users.
+### Users respond well when their data is 'played back' to them.

+Showing users their data in an easily digestible way prompted a much more positive response.
+Presenting facts and information that we had extrapolated from their date, triggered users to want to investigate omissions and inaccuracies.

 ![Homepage of the check your brownfield land tool](/assets/images/uploads/brownfield-sites-validator.herokuapp.com_.png "Homepage")